 Identifying the set of necessary condition and sufficient condition for an event to be a crime sheds considerable light on the nature of this concept as well as on the purposes of criminal legislation.
-The application of this method reveals important conception, political, and ethical distinctions between different aspects of the concept of a crime.
 It reveals inadequacies with well-known distinctions in Anglo-American law, such as the actus reus/mens rea distinction, the objective/subjective distinction, the act requirement/actus reus requirement distinction, the justification/excuse distinction and others.
 This distinction does not gain in intelligibility by appealing to the actus reus/mens rea distinction, or to the act requirement/mens rea distinction, or to the action/culpability distinction of continental criminal law.
 In order to make a sensible distinction between acts and thoughts, it is necessary to abandon theories that define acts in terms of thoughts. - Philosophical Analysis and the Criminal Law - L.A.
 ZAIBERT, University of Wisconsin - Parkside - Department of Philosophy.

 Assault, Rape, Bigamy,